Slipstream (comics)

-Slipstream (Davis Cameron) is a fictional character in Marvel Comics universe.
-He is a superhero associated with the X-Men.
+Slipstream (Davis Cameron) is a fictional character appearing in American comic books published by Marvel Comics.
+The character is depicted as a superhero associated with the X-Men.
 Created by writer Chris Claremont and artist Salvador Larroca, he first appeared in X-Treme X-Men #6 (December 2001).

 He is a mutant, able to generate a "warp wave" for the purpose of teleportation.
 He and his sister Lifeguard were briefly members of the squad of X-Men featured in the series X-Treme X-Men.

 Fictional character biography

-He and his sister Heather lived perfectly normal lives at Surfers Paradise in Australia.
-They did not know that their actual father was an underworld crime lord known as Viceroy.
+Davis Cameron and his sister Heather lived normal lives at Surfers Paradise in Australia, respectively being a surfer and lifeguard.
+They did not know that their actual father was the underworld crime lord Viceroy.
 Upon his death, they were attacked.
 When Heather's life was endangered, Davis was informed by Sage that although he was never meant to be a mutant (his latent mutant gene was supposed to be passed down to his children), his mutant power might be helpful to her.
 He agreed to let her activate it, gaining a teleportational ability in the form of the "warp wave".
-Together with Storm and Thunderbird III, he and his sister manage to defeat their attackers.
+Together with Storm and Thunderbird, he and his sister defeated their attackers.
 Following these events, both siblings join Storm's team of X-Men.
 Davis had a brief romance with Storm.

-Later, when infiltrating the ship of the intergalactic warlord, Khan, Heather develops a more avian look, leading to speculation that the two have Shi'ar heritage.
+Later, when infiltrating the ship of the intergalactic warlord Khan, Heather develops a more avian look, leading to speculation that the two have Shi'ar heritage.
 Ultimately, Davis is unable to see past his sister's alien appearance and leaves the X-Men.

 Slipstream is confirmed to be among the mutants who lost their powers as a result of M-Day.

-Following the creation of the Mutant Nation of Krakoa, Slipstream was somehow repowered and became a loyal citizen of Krakoa and is seen helping fight off the Russian Armed Forces that attacked the island.
+He later regains his powers under unspecified circumstances and becomes a citizen of Krakoa.

 Powers and abilities

-Slipstream can teleport via a funnel of trans-spatial energy also called a Warp Wave, to any place on earth.
-Warp Waves use superstrings to connect any two locations on Earth.
-He is not only able to teleport himself but also can take other people through the Warp Wave, but requires increased concentration to maintain the wave when traveling with others.
-Sensitivity to displacement energy signatures enable him to track other teleportation effects back to their origin from residual energies and after detecting this, he could use the warp wave to travel to their location.
-He usually navigates with the use of a shortened metal surfboard.
+Slipstream can teleport using trans-spatial energy funnels also referred to as "warp waves".
+He can take other people through the warp wave, but requires increased concentration to maintain the wave when traveling with others.
+Additionally, Slipstream uses his surfboard to traverse his portals and increase the accuracy of his teleportation.

 Other versions

-X-Men: The End

-In X-Men: The End, a title presenting one possible future of the X-Men, Slipstream works freely for the slavers.
-It is eventually revealed that he is seemingly controlled by Cassandra Nova.
-His powers have also further developed to the point that he can now transverse the warp-wave across inter-galactic distances.
+An alternate timeline variant of Slipstream from Earth-41001 appears in X-Men: The End.